Perhaps New Helvetia’s problem isn’t the homeless. Maybe they should just brew better beer

 I’ve been to New Helvetia.
 It’s cool.
 The beer is decent.
 The owners are nice.
 It’s the kind of place you want to see succeed and I have seen homeless people around while having beers there with friends.

 But I don’t think they are struggling because of homeless people.
-I think they are struggling because Sacramento has become a booming beer town and there are just more and better choices operating very close to New Helvetia on Broadway.
+I think they are struggling because Sacramento has become a booming beer town and we have more and better choices operating very close to New Helvetia on Broadway.

-Bike Dog is on Broadway and, last I checked, they are thriving.
-Tower Cafe is on Broadway, and even though the venerable Sacramento eatery isn’t a brewery, it’s still killing it in the cut-throat restaurant business.
-Every day there are lines out the door and there are no shortage of homeless people in the area.
+Bike Dog is on Broadway and, last I checked.
+It is thriving.
+Tower Cafe is on Broadway, and even though the venerable Sacramento eatery isn’t a brewery.
+It’s still killing it in the cut-throat restaurant business.
+Every day it has lines out the door with no shortage of homeless people in the area.
 Are there more homeless people on Broadway than K Street?
-Mayahuel, Ella, Mother, Empress Tavern, Pizza Rock?
+More than outside Mayahuel, Ella, Mother, Empress Tavern, Pizza Rock?
 They seem to be doing great.

 Why not condemn him?
 Because our entire community is experiencing a kind of reckoning on homelessness.
 As the crisis has proliferated, we’ve struggled with our frustration at seeing pop-up encampments of desperate people living on the streets.
 I would bet that many of us have thought or expressed ideas similar to Gull.